brittandeyoung/terraform-provider-awsteam/docs/index.md

 ### Optional

 - `client_id` (String) The client id for authenticating to the oauth2 token endpoint.
 This can also be defined by setting the `AWSTEAM_CLIENT_ID` environment variable.
 Attribute is required when not configured via environment variable.
-- `client_secret` (String) The client secret for authenticating to the oauth2 token endpoint.
+- `client_secret` (String, Sensitive) The client secret for authenticating to the oauth2 token endpoint.
 This can also be defined by setting the `AWSTEAM_CLIENT_SECRET` environment variable.
 Attribute is required when not configured via environment variable.
 - `graph_endpoint` (String) The graph endpoint for the AWS TEAM deployment.
 This can also be defined by setting the `AWSTEAM_GRAPH_ENDPOINT` environment variable.
 Attribute is required when not configured via environment variable.
 - `token_endpoint` (String) The token endpoint for the oath2 authenticator for AWS TEAMS.
 This can also be defined by setting the `AWSTEAM_TOKEN_ENDPOINT` environment variable.
 Attribute is required when not configured via environment variable.